40Digits/gulp-eta/README.md

 var gulp = require('gulp');
 var eta = require('gulp-eta');

-// instantiate eta with some options gulp.tasks = eta({
+// instantiate eta passing in `gulp` as the first arg
+// and then your configuration object as the second arg eta(gulp, {
   // your options
 });